Duality of Stochastic Observability and Constructability and Links to Fisher Information: Background

 To understand which directions in the state space are most and least observable, or constructable, it is common to analyze the corresponding Gramians, respectively defined for System (\ref{sysDyn_adtltv}) as: \begingroup

 \endgroup where $\top$ denotes the matrix transpose.
 One can build the initial and final states using the inverse of these $n\times n$ nonnegative-definite matrices, provided they are strictly positive definite \cite{Hespanha2018}.
-Thus, the condition number and the reciprocal of the minimum eigenvalue of the observability/constructability Gramian can be used as measures \cite{Krener2009}.
+Thus, the condition number and the reciprocal of the minimum eigenvalue of the observability/constructability Gramian can be used as measures of observability or constructability \cite{Krener2009}.